MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsyncpackages.md

  ### `scope`
- character vector containing either `"shared"` or `"private"` or both. `"shared"` synchronizes the packages on per database shared location on SQL server which in turn can be used (referred) by multiple different users. `"private"` synchronizes the packages on per database, per user private location on SQL server which is only accessible to the single user.
-By default both `"shared"` and `"private"` are set which will synchronize  the entire table of packages for all scopes and users.
+ character vector containing either `"shared"` or `"private"` or both. `"shared"` synchronizes the packages on a per-database shared location on SQL Server, which in turn can be used (referred) by multiple different users. `"private"` synchronizes the packages on per-database, per-user private location on SQL Server which is only accessible to the single user.
+By default both `"shared"` and `"private"` are set, which will synchronize  the entire table of packages for all scopes and users.